That Non-Ending Search For The Elixir Of Life

 Medical teams already are finding ways to use this information to manufacture new body parts to replace

 diseased livers, hearts, kidneys, ears and just about everything else in the human body.
-Some believe that within the next
+Some researchers now believe that

-ten years, it will be possible for people to have their bodies completely restored with a chance of living very long
+within the next few years it will be possible for people to have their bodies completely restored with a promise of living

-They say they even have discovered what scientists call the Methusla gene, which may, in itself,
+They say they even have discovered what scientists call the Methuselah gene, which may, in

-will be such a difficult task there will be little point in wanting to hang around.
+will be such a difficult task there may be little point in wanting to hang around.
 If we continue operating the way we have,

-our climate will be out of control, there will be an extreme shortage of food and potable drinking water, and the air will
+our climate will be out of control, there will be a shortage of food and potable drinking water, and the air will be so polluted